 To find homes that fit your client’s needs, you need to know what’s on their wish list.
 For instance, they may want a modern kitchen, a certain number of bedrooms, or a fenced-in backyard.
-Some eco-friendly clients may be looking for homes with energy-efficient appliances or solar panels and a solar panel battery.
+Some eco-friendly clients may be looking for homes with energy-efficient appliances or solar panels.
 It can be helpful to have a list of “must-haves” and a list of “things that would be nice to have.”
 These lists can help you narrow down potential options even further.

 Along with knowing what your client wants to have in their new home, you should also ask about their deal-breakers.
 Some people have them, while others don’t.
 For instance, your client may not buy a house if it has HOA fees or if it doesn’t have easy access to parks or shopping centers.
 When you know this information, you’ll be able to avoid showing your client properties they’ll instantly say no to, no matter how good the house or price may be.

 How Long Do You Plan to Live in Your New Home?